LaptopHeaven/bootstrap-claude-code/README.md

 # Bootstrap Claude Code

 A modular, cross-platform bootstrap system for creating development projects with integrated Claude TDD + Scrumban workflows.
-Currently supports Python with a flexible architecture designed for easy extension to other languages and project types.
+Currently supports Python and .NET 8 with a flexible architecture designed for easy extension to other languages and project types.

 ## Quick Start

 ### Python Projects

-Bootstrap Claude Code currently provides full support for Python projects.
-The modular architecture is designed to easily support additional languages in the future.

 #### Create a New Python Project